adajuly/AniX/README.md

 ![logo](https://github.com/a-jie/AniX/blob/master/logo/logo.png?raw=true)

-### AniX - A super easy and lightweight css animation library.
+### AniX - A super easy and lightweight javascript animation library.

 ## Overview
 AniX is a lightweight and easy-to-use animation library with excellent performance and good compatibility for modern browsers.